 - 1. Create a backup copy of the file system configuration file and the metadump file.
 Restore these files if the resize operation should fail or need to be aborted for any reason. - 2.
+Run snmetadump -a FsName to optimize the metadump. - 3.
 Alter the file system configuration file to include the desired LUNs in each stripe group.
-Do not alter the number of stripe groups or any other aspect of the storage layout. - 3.
-Run snmetadump -a -s -m FsName to resize the metadump and prepare it for restoration. - 4.
-Run snmetadump -r FsName to restore the metadump. - 5.
+Do not alter the number of stripe groups or any other aspect of the storage layout. - 4.
+Run snmetadump -a -s -m -M FsName to prepare the metadump for metadata restore when the size or number of metadata disks has changed.
+The -M option disables the truncation of files for file systems where StorageManager or SnPolicy is enabled.
+File truncation is necessary and would normally occur when preparing the metadump for restore in disaster recovery.
+So if the resizing of metadata disks is in conjunction with disaster recovery, do not use the -M option. - 5.
+Run snmetadump -r FsName to restore the metadump. - 6.
 Run cvfsck to verify correctness of the restored metadata.
 (Recommended)